Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Measuring Human Perception of 3-DoF Wrapped Haptic Displays

 \subsection{Experiment Setup and Procedure}

 The 3-DoF wrapped haptic displays were mounted on passive stand-ins.
-For the \textbf{Local} method, three stand-ins with a 3-DoF configured as a 1-DoF each were placed on the table, with a separation in between each.
+For the \textbf{Local} method, three stand-ins with three ring displays configured as 1-DoF displays each were placed on the table, with a separation in between each.
 For the \textbf{Global} method, a single stand-in with a 3-DoF display was used.
 Both methods essentially have 3-DoF, but the difference is the spatial distribution of each of the degrees of freedom; for \textbf{Global}, all signals are located in a small space, while for \textbf{Local} the signals are distributed in a 1~m space.
 The three degrees of freedom were named \textit{Left}, \textit{Center}, and \textit{Right}, for both methods.
 The setups are illustrated in Figure~\ref{fig:exp_setup3}.
 Participants were instructed to wear hearing protection and safety glasses during the study.
 The task was to identify which of the signals, \textit{Left}, \textit{Center}, or \textit{Right}, was inflated to the higher pressure.
 Two of the degrees of freedom were inflated to a reference pressure $P_o$ (2psi) and one to a high pressure $P_H$ (2.75 psi).
 Subjects were not told that two degrees of freedom had the same pressure, they were just instructed to identify the one inflated to the different pressure.
 We selected the $P_o$ and $P_H$ values based on the findings of the previous pyschophysics study and taking into consideration that there is an increase in the complexity of haptic signals for this new study.
 As reported in Section~\ref{subsec:study1_analysis}, the average JND found in the previous study was 0.228~psi.
-However, some of the participants had JNDs almost double of the mean (i.e. Subjects 4 and 7, see \ref{tab:1}).
-With that in mind, we determined that a difference between the signals of $\Delta$P = 0.75~psi was a large enough so that we could guarantee all subjects could perform to an adequate level in this study.
+However, some of the participants had JNDs almost double of the mean.
+With that in mind, we determined that a pressure difference between the signals of $\Delta$P = 0.75~psi was large enough so that we could be sure all subjects would perform to an adequate level in this study.